 Weekly brushing is recommended for Labrador Retrievers.
 Preferably at least twice per week.
 Getting your Lab comfortable with brushing sessions will greatly decrease the amount of dog hair laying about your house.
 We recommend you brush your dog outside at least once every three days.
 Getting a good dog brush is important, and there are specific models designed specifically to help reduce shedding in your pup.

 Supplements can also be a good way to help decrease shedding in Labradors.
-If your pup is already eating a dog food that isn’t rich in Omegas, it can be wise to add a fish oil supplement to their diet that will help.
+If your pup is already eating dog food that isn’t rich in Omegas, it can be wise to add a fish oil supplement to their diet that will help.
 You can usually find fish oil supplements in both liquid and pill form.

 Deshedding tools are recommended for helping you manage shedding.
 This is especially important during the two times per year that your Labrador will “blow” their coats.
 Using a deshedding brush is different than just standard brushing.
-These tools are about the same cost as a brush, so it’s a budget-friendly way to keep annoying dog hair off your furniture and floors.
+These tools cost about the same as a brush, so it’s a budget-friendly way to keep annoying dog hair off your furniture and floors.

-Deshedding brushes will comb the top of your Lab’s coat to remove excess fur, while also digging into the second layer for any of that softer hair waiting to drop.
+Deshedding brushes will comb the top of your Lab’s coat to remove excess fur while also digging into the second layer for any of that softer hair waiting to drop.
 Because deshedding brushes can be more abrasive, we do not recommend that you utilize de-shedding brushes more than a few times per year.

 Frequently Asked Questions

-Q: Why do Labs shed so much?
+Why do Labs shed so much?

 Labs shed so much because they are double-coated dogs.
 Double-coated dogs shed more than single-coated dogs.
 As mentioned earlier, this is due to being genetically prepared to live in all climates.

-Q: Why do Labs shed in the winter?
+Why do Labs shed in the winter?

-Q: When do Labs shed the most?
+When do Labs shed the most?

 Labs shed the most during their molting season when they blow their coats twice.
 But Labradors do shed year-round, so be prepared for a consistent grooming regimen.

-Q: When do Labs shed their puppy coat?
+When do Labs shed their puppy coat?